Sleep Apnea Surgery: Is It for You?

 The most common procedure is called uvulopalatopharyngoplasty (UPPP).
 This operation involves widening the airway behind the tongue by removing the excess tissue from the throat's sides, shortening the soft palate, and removing the uvula.
 It requires hospitalization, and recovery may take several weeks.
 Snoring is often improved, yet complete resolution or significant improvement in sleep apnea is not always guaranteed.
-Consider discussing the side effects and success rates of the surgery with your doctor.
+Consider discussing the side effects and success rates of the surgery with your sleep medicine doctor.

 Maxillomandibular Advancement (MMA)

 This procedure sets a higher risk and more prolonged recovery.
 It involves moving the jaw forward to create more space behind the tongue to open up your airway.